dmartino74/linux-git-cheatsheet/readme.md

 | `git reset [file]`          | Unstages a file without deleting changes
-/  git fetch                  / Downloads changes from remote without merging   / /  git rebase [branch]        / Reapplies commits on top of another base branch /
+/  git fetch                  / Downloads changes from remote without merging   / /  git rebase [branch]        / Reapplies commits on top of another base branch / /  git tag [name]             / Creates a tag for a specific commit             /`

 Instruction Manual for Using Element's Command Features